nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ## 5. Login contract

 A mandate usually consists of two parties: the party giving the mandate and the party receiving the mandate.
 It’s limited in time and limited in scope.
-The scope for the login contract consists of the care organisation the user works for and a custom scope which could limit the use of the contract for data retrieval, single-sign-on or something else.
+The scope for the login contract consists of the care organization the user works for and a custom scope which could limit the use of the contract for data retrieval, single-sign-on or something else.

 The following template is to be used to create a token for a care professional: